gilbertronaldo/dotfiles/README.md

 # Gilbert Ronaldo's Dotfiles

 This is my personal dotfiles.
-I actively using Archlinux.
+I'm actively using Archlinux.